hoangsonww/Image-Video-Tools/.github/SECURITY.md

 - **Firewalls and Intrusion Detection Systems**: Firewalls and IDS are in place to detect and prevent unauthorized access.

 ## Incident Response Plan
-The MovieVerse has an incident response plan to quickly address and mitigate any security incidents.
+Image & Video Tools has an incident response plan to quickly address and mitigate any security incidents.
 This includes:
 - Immediate identification and isolation of the incident.
 - Analysis and investigation of the breach.
 - Prompt resolution and recovery measures.